dateng2016/notes/voice_agent.md

 2. Vector store -> DB schema -> one store might have multiple vector stores -> one vector store might have multiple files
 3. Order website parsing -> should we store the files or save in the DB is fine?
 We might need to store menu files in the future anyways.
 4. File upload in the future -> file storage?
+5. Receptionist call summary -> how to implement?

+NOTES: So far the candidates ->

+GPT-4.1

+GEMINI 2.5 PRO

+Same Context window, GEMINI has more output token limit.

+Add special instructions in the text box